 2. Can OctoPrint use multiple cameras?

 Ans: Yes, multiple cameras are supported by Octoprint.
 With multiple cameras, you can have more control over your printer and a closer look at the prints that are being stitched up inside.
+This can also allow time lapse videos.

 3. How do I change my camera settings on OctoPi?